 I’m a lifelong techie who just can’t leave well enough alone.

 I have a technology background, beginning with using computers in Jr. High before computers became a thing.
-Since then, I spent a lot of time in school working on degrees in Electronics (A.S.), Computer Information Systems (B.S.), and Computer Education (M.A.).
+Since then, I spent a lot of time in school working on degrees in Electronics (A.S.), Computer Information Systems (B.S.), and Educational Technology (M.A.).

 With that background, I began working at JPL in Computer-Aided Calibration, then moved to the Galileo project to set up the Orbiter Engineer Team’s network and file-sharing system and generated some Flight Command Sequences.
-I then moved to Cassini’s Flight Software group for Systems Administration flight software and compilation.
+I then moved to Cassini’s Flight Software group for Systems Administration and flight software.
 I transitioned to Cassini’s Assembly, Test, and Launch Operations (ATLO) for Systems and Network Administration, and Ground Data Systems.

-After over a decade at JPL, I joined the DotCom rush at Petsmart.com for a couple of years.
+After over a decade at JPL, I joined the DotCom rush at PetSmart.com for a couple of years.
 When operations moved to Phoenix, I switched to a career in education where I got my credential and Master’s degree.
 I am now back in technology, having recently made the jump from Cloudflare Community MVP to Cloudflare employee.

 Throughout all that time, and thanks to the experience I developed at PetSmart, I jumped into the world of personal websites.
 I had hand-coded a few websites during my JPL time, but websites were expensive back then and I didn’t do much.